BnSalahFahmi/contract-testing-jvm-pact-example/README.md

 > A consumer-driven contract testing example using pact-jvm, spring boot, and maven to verify the interactions between microservices.

-Example project that contains :
+Project that contains :

+- `provider`: example provider
-- `pact-contract-consumer`: example consumer
+- `consumer`: example consumer
-- `pact-contract-provider`: example provider
+- `consumer-ui`: example consumer

 ## Intro to Pact